Text

 | @ | Will target the entire text of a text frame, this rarely needs setting as it will be the default behavior for when a tagSearch but not a find is set. |

-Use modern ECMAScript-style regex, including the new v (Unicode sets) flag, for ultra-specific targeting of characters â even diacritics and emojis.
+Use the grep text parameter to leverage modern ECMAScript-style regex, including the new v (Unicode sets) flag, for ultra-specific targeting of characters â even diacritics and emojis.

 | Regex | Matches |